-Kirkland Woods & Martinsen ("Kirkland Woods") respects the privacy of your information, which is why we are writing to advise you of a recent incident that may have involved some of your personal information.
+Steven Engineering Inc. respects the privacy of our employees, clients, and community, and we are committed to keeping information entrusted to us confidential.
+Unfortunately, we are writing to advise you of a recent incident that may have involved some of your personal information.
 We have no reason to believe that your personal information has been misused for the purpose of committing fraud or identity theft.
-Nonetheless, we want to make you aware of the incident and provide you with guidance on what you can do to protect yourself, should you feel it is appropriate to do so.
+Nonetheless, because your personal information was potentially involved in the incident, we are notifying you of the incident and including information about steps you can take to protect yourself against identity theft and fraud, should you feel it is appropriate to do so.